-Applications should be submitted through this link: ART HISTORY MA application.
+Applications should be submitted through this link, School of Liberal Arts: Art History MA Application.

-To check on the receipt of your application, please email Molly LeBlanc, email@example.com.
-For other questions about the program requirements or application process, please contact Professor Elizabeth Boone, firstname.lastname@example.org.
+Please email Molly LeBlanc, firstname.lastname@example.org, with questions about the application process.
+For other questions about the program requirements, please contact Professor Elizabeth Boone, email@example.com.

 Tulane University, Newcomb Art Dept., 202 Woldenberg Art Center, New Orleans, LA 70118 504-865-5327 firstname.lastname@example.org